Kazevic/Kazevic/README.md

 # 👋 Hello

-I'm a back-end developer currently learning C#, SQL, and Python.
-I'm also acquiring knowledge and experience on data structures/l and algorithms, networking, system admnistration, system analysis, and graphic design.
+I'm a back-end developer currently learning C# and SQL, and I have some knowledge of Python.
+I'm also gaining knowledge and experience in data structures and algorithms, networking, system admnistration, system analysis, and graphic design.

 ## 😃 More about me